 Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-1. Damaged Compressor
+1. The Compressor Is Damaged

-The compressor needs oil to run properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+The compressor needs oil to work properly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

-This can cause:
+This can create:

 • Compressor damage due to grinding parts.